vijayemmanuel/todo-mobile/README.md

 Init React- Native after cloning project and cd to location
 >cd sritodo

->react-native init sri-todo --version react-native@0.46.0
+>react-native init sritodo --version react-native@0.46.0

 // Move the sub folders 'android' and 'ios' from 'sritodo' folder to parent 'sritodo'